curl/curl/docs/INSTALL.md

 This is a probably incomplete list of known CPU architectures and operating systems that curl has been compiled for.
-If you know a system curl compiles and runs on, that is not listed, please let us know!
+If you know a system curl compiles and runs on, that is not listed, please let us know.

 ## 101 Operating Systems